alframoss/black-scholes-european-option-pricing/README.md

 - In addition, I also calculated the profitability of these options given the price of the asset at expiration.
 This is also displayed using a heat map that has a slider to vary the price at expiration.
 - Example profitability heat map when the price of the asset at expiration is 120.32
 - Constructed a risk-neutral pricing method of computing European option prices

-## To do
+- Implement this method in Python using Monte Carlo simulations

-- Implement this method in Python using Monte Carlo simulations.
+Will be up and ready soon